jkosik/k8s-nginx-operator/README.md

 ## nginx-operator
-Trivial Helm-based nginx Operator for Kubernetes.
+Trivial Helm-based Nginx Operator for Kubernetes.

 ## Controller
 Controllers inside the cluster detect the requested changes and take action to adjust the state.
 This occurs asynchronously, after you’ve submitted your new manifests.